The Surprising Technique Tom Brady Uses to Work Out His Brain

 According to ESPN, Manchke said Brady did not even discuss concussions with him, only that he wanted to be sharper.

-In his 18th season, Brady hasn't shown signs of slowing down, a testament to his rigid lifestyle.
+Going into his 10th Super Bowl appearance, Brady hasn't shown signs of slowing down, a testament to his rigid lifestyle.
 While his methods have been questioned before, clearly something is working right for him.